Ratchet & Clank (2016 video game): Gameplay

-Though Ratchet & Clank is a re-imagining of the 2002 video game, it has a variety of gameplay elements from different entries in the series, such as strafing, automatic weapon and health upgrades, manual Raritanium weapon upgrading, and the inclusion of weapons seen in later games.Stevenson, James (June 10, 2015).
-"Ratchet & Clank on PS4: Where Past and Future Meet".
-PlayStation.Blog.
-Retrieved May 13, 2016.
+Though Ratchet & Clank is a re-imagining of the 2002 video game, it has a variety of gameplay elements from different entries in the series, such as strafing, automatic weapon and health upgrades, manual Raritanium weapon upgrading, and the inclusion of weapons seen in later games.
 It features new weapons, such as the Pixelizer, which gives enemies an 8-bit appearance.
 Environments are presented in a somewhat linear manner, although multiple paths are available for the player.
 The player progresses through the story by travelling from planet to planet.
 New planets are unlocked once story objectives on previous planets have been completed.
 Aside from battling enemies, the player utilizes a Swingshot to cross gaps, rides grind rails to travel through levels, walks on magnetic surfaces, activates switches to open new paths, and occasionally must solve a hacking mini-game.

 The player unlocks weapons and gadgets as the story progresses, but some are bought through vendors.
 Bolts, which are found in crates, dropped by defeated enemies and given as rewards, act as currency.
 Crates also contain health and ammunition.
 Items are used in several different ways.
 Gadgets are automatically equipped at certain points in levels, weapons must be equipped manually, and lastly, the OmniWrench, which acts as a melee weapon, is always equipped as it has a dedicated button.
-Several collectibles are present, such as holocards, which provide information about the world, and gold bolts, which unlock aesthetical extras.Orry, Tom (April 14, 2016).
-"Ratchet and Clank PS4 Gold Bolt Location Guide".
-VideoGamer.com.
-Retrieved May 13, 2016.
+Several collectibles are present, such as holocards, which provide information about the world, and gold bolts, which unlock aesthetical extras.
 Skill points, which were prominent features in the previous games in the series, do not return, instead substituted by the PlayStation trophies system.

-Racing, in the form of hoverboard races, and aerial combat missions, in which the player controls a spaceship, also appear in the game.IGN staff (March 10, 2016).
-"The Ratchet And Clank Hover Board Races Can Get Intense".
-IGN.
-Retrieved May 13, 2016.
-Bosses, which are a mainstay in the series, are featured in some levels.Jayne, Jeremy (June 10, 2015).
-"Ratchet & Clank - Boss Fight".
-GameSpot.
-Retrieved May 13, 2016.
+Racing, in the form of hoverboard races, and aerial combat missions, in which the player controls a spaceship, also appear in the game.
+Bosses, which are a mainstay in the series, are featured in some levels.
 After completing the game, the player may choose to enter "challenge mode", in which the game's difficulty level rises considerably, but most items, including all weapons, are carried through.